gg582/remoteCarFromMonet/README.md

 ## config directory

-It is used for K8S Pod deployment
+It is used for K8S Pod deployment.

 ## car directory

 It includes device driver for a car and a control program.

-The control program controls the car while receiving commands transmitted at a long distance In tunneling device, there is a program catching a command from its tunnel while relaying the commands to remote car
+The control program controls the car while receiving commands transmitted at a long distance.
+In tunneling device, there is a program catching a command from its tunnel while relaying the commands to remote car.

 ### car/common directory
 Common headers
 ### car/controller